Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 ### Challenge
 See the HTML in your browser by following just the steps under the sections "Part 1: Saving an HTML File" and "Part 2: Running an HTML File" in https://www.wikihow.com/Run-a-HTML-File.
 You should name your file `recipe-page.html`.
 If you are on a Windows PC, use WordPad instead of TextEdit.
 (10 min)

+Copy everything from your HTML in CodePen, paste it into `recipe-page.html`, and save.
+Follow the directions in the link to view it in your browser.

 Did it work?
 If not, show it to a peer and figure out what you're missing.

 ### Extensions (optional)